1tontech/material2-snippets/vscode/src/util/resources/readme-template.md

 Create a new HTML document and

-1. Type `md-` followed by pressing `Ctrl+Space` to see all available angular material design snippets.
+1. Type `md-` followed by pressing `Ctrl+Space` to see all available angular material snippets.
 2. Type `td-` followed by pressing `Ctrl+Space` to see all available teradata covalent snippets.
 3. Type `@fx` followed by pressing `Ctrl+Space` to see all available angular flex layout snippets.
 4. Type `mi-` followed by pressing `Ctrl+Space` to see all available material icon snippets.